 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £127,000 for every year that useful lives had to be reduced.
+It is estimated that the annual depreciation charge for buildings would increase by £111,000 for every year that useful lives had to be reduced.

-Business Rates Appeals Provision - Carrying Value of Boston Borough Council's Share at 31 March 2022 £0.664m
+Business Rates Appeals Provision - Carrying Value of Boston Borough Council's Share at 31 March 2023 £0.431m

 Since the introduction of the Business Rate Retention Scheme effective from 1 April 2013, local authorities need to account for any reduction in Business Rates income and repayment to ratepayers, in respect of successful appeals against business rates for the current and earlier years.
-A provision has been made in the accounts based on the best estimate of the amount that the Council might need to repay as a result of successful appeals up to 31 March 2022.
+A provision has been made in the accounts based on the best estimate of the amount that the Council might need to repay as a result of successful appeals up to 31 March 2023.
 For appeals already lodged, this estimate has been calculated using the latest Valuation Office Agency list of outstanding appeals with an assessment being made of the likely impact of those appeals, taking into account past national decisions together with any specific/local implications.
 An assessment has been undertaken by an external provider and reviewed by officers to reflect local circumstances.
-A three-stage appeals process was introduced on 1 April 2017, for appeals against the 2017 rating list.
+A three-stage appeals process was introduced on 1 April 2017, for appeals against the 2017 rating list, which closed on 31 March 2023.
 The Council has received notice of determination of very few appeals lodged against the 2017 rating list; therefore, this element of the provision has been made based on officers' views of an external assessment of the potential losses arising as a result of yet to be determined appeals being successful.

-The Council's share of the provision as at 31 March 2022 (40% of £1.659m) is £0.664m.
+The Council's share of the provision as at 31 March 2023 (40% of £1.078m) is £0.431m.

-Net Pensions Liability - Carrying Value at 31 March 2022 £36.486m
+Net Pensions Liability - Carrying Value at 31 March 2023 £9.848m

-The estimation of the net liability at 31 March 2022 to pay pensions, depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+The estimation of the net liability at 31 March 2023 to pay pensions, depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries, Barnett Waddingham LLP, is engaged to provide expert advice about the assumptions to be applied.

-During 2021/22, the actuaries advised that the net pensions liability had reduced by £6.192m.
+During 2022/23, the actuaries advised that the net pensions liability had reduced by £23.639m.
 This is made up of:

-- £10.342m actuarial gain - £0.414m loss arising from employer contributions of £1.952m being more than the pension obligations of £2.366m - £3.736m opening balance adjustment to reflect share in joint operation.
+- £25.216m actuarial gain - £1.577m loss arising from employer contributions of £1.851m being more than the pension obligations of £3.428m.

-Debt Impairment for Housing Benefit Overpayments - Carrying Value at 31 March 2022 - £1.746m ability to reclaim overpayments in the future, once the responsibility for housing benefit has been transferred to the Department for Work and Pensions.
+Debt Impairment for Housing Benefit Overpayments - Carrying Value at 31 March 2023 - £1.436m